M-L-Parker/UFO_inclinations/README.md

 The complete list of outflows and reflection measurements used is contained in data.tsv.

+relline_blueshift.py is used to get the maximum blueshifts from the relline model (Dauser et al., 2010) using pyxspec.
+The resulting values are saved in relline_velocity_array.dat

 A note of caution: This study is intended as proof of concept.
 The data are very biased, and likely to contain large systematic errors.
 The models we examine are extremely simple.
 Handle with care.